Student Travel

 Students will immerse themselves in the rich history, culture, and environmental resilience of Puerto Rico.
 From a historical tour of Old San Juan to meeting local university students, they will engage deeply with the island’s past and present.
 The students will explore biodiversity in the Mangrove Forest Reserve and El Yunque, visit agroecological farms, and learn about grassroots recovery efforts after Hurricane Maria.
 Hands-on experiences include an Art Expression Workshop, Bomba dance, and crafting Vejigantes masks.
 The trip will conclude with service at a coffee plantation and a farewell with the Puerto Rican Social and Solidarity Network.

-Co-Curricular Travel 2023-24
+Travel Programs 2023-24

 Berlin, Prague, Munich (Prussia, Bohemia, Bavaria)